beepscore/Sunshine/README.md

 Online icon generator, requests creative commons attribution. (didn't use it) http://romannurik.github.io/AndroidAssetStudio/index.html

+### Preview
-Use Preview app to scale images.
+Used Preview app to scale images.
 Manually replaced images.

+### Android Studio
+This option is simpler than using Preview.app.
+Right click on app.
+Select new / image asset.
+This launches Asset Studio.
+Use Asset Studio to generate images.